tailscale/terms-and-conditions/privacy-policy/index.md

 **Tailscale Privacy Policy**

-Effective Date: 2023-07-05
+Effective Date: May 30, 2025

-Tailscale, Inc. ("Tailscale", "we", "our" or "us") allows customers and individuals to directly connect servers, computers, mobile devices, and cloud instances in a simple mesh VPN network, in which every connection is encrypted.
+Tailscale Inc. and its subsidiaries and affiliates ("Tailscale", "we", "our" or "us") allows customers and individuals to directly connect servers, computers, mobile devices, and cloud instances in a simple mesh VPN network, in which every connection is encrypted.